 Q: What are some examples of cases where a writ of mandamus has been successfully used in immigration matters?

 A: A writ of mandamus has proven effective in numerous immigration cases, particularly when individuals face unreasonable delays in the processing of their applications or petitions by agencies such as USCIS.
 For instance, if an applicant has experienced a wait that significantly exceeds the standard processing time for a visa or green card without any communication from the agency, they may file for a writ to compel the agency to take action.
-The success of each case hinges on the ability to demonstrate a clear legal right and the corresponding duty of the agency to act promptly, thereby ensuring that justice is served in a timely manner and that individuals are not left in limbo.
+The success of each case hinges on the ability to demonstrate a clear legal right and the corresponding duty of the agency to act promptly, thereby ensuring that justice is served in a timely manner and that individuals are not left in limbo, waiting indefinitely for a resolution.

 Get complimentary general advice via email or WhatsApp!